soerenlemke/seryaml/README.md

 # seryaml

-`seryaml` is a Rust library for serializing and deserializing YAML data using `serde`.
+seryaml is a Rust library for serializing and deserializing YAML.
+Currently, work is focused on developing the parser.

 ## Features